 the air started to stank after the mining company built a fracking-waste pond near the extraction site.
 Strange liquids leaked from the waste pond.
 Well water contamination.
 Dangerous levels of glycols in the water sickened people in the region.
 Suits against the state's Dept of Environmental Protection. the expansion of the extractive industry threatened the citizens' common good.
 Fracking has tangible effects on the land and on the people living there. the land and the environment - the commons - needed to sustain collective life.
 Too many politicians are willing to let companies ravage the land and poison the water supply. the energy industry has come to dominate politics in these states.

-fracking pumps methane directly into the air.
-This is bad.
+fracking pumps toxic methane directly into the air through the venting process.

-The main component of natural gas is methane which is a potent
+But the main component of fossil gas is methane which is a potent

 land fracking may cause earthquakes due to the high pressure used to extract oil and gas from rock and the storage of excess wastewater on site.